Okafor-Ifeanyi/Okafor-Ifeanyi/README.md

-# Hola, Meet Ifeanyi i! 👋
+# Hola, Meet Ifeanyi ! 👋
 Ifeanyi is a backend software engineer🙂 <br>Two words that best describe him?
 Proactive and Result-driven<br>He likes to get things done WELL and QUICKLY<br><br>He is a master at his craft.
 When he is not designing product architecture or coding<br>He offers mentorships to tech youngies.<br>In terms of personality, he is easygoing and probably one of the most energetic individuals you may ever meet<br><br>

 ## 🌐 Socials: